FireguiQueen/harvard-cs50/week-00_scratch/02_simplifying_information.md

 - If it’s .mp3, it might open it in a media player.
 - If it's .png, it may try to display it as an image.

-> ⚠️ No Universal Meaning: A .png file doesn’t "look" like an image to a computer.
-It’s just raw binary data — a sequence of bits with no inherent meaning.
-The computer’s hardware has no built-in understanding of what that data represents.
-It’s the software that gives those bits meaning.
-For example, an image viewer is specifically designed to interpret .png-formatted binary and render it as pixels on a screen.
-A text editor, on the other hand, tries to interpret the same bits as characters.
-That’s why you can technically "open" an image file using a text editor — but what you’ll see is gibberish, because the software is interpreting visual data as text.
+> ⚠️ No Universal Meaning: A `.png` file isn’t an image to a computer — it’s just raw binary data.
+The hardware doesn’t inherently understand what that data represents.
+Only software gives meaning to data.
+An image viewer knows how to interpret `.png` bits as pixels, while a text editor sees the same bits as characters.
+That’s why you can open an image in a text editor — but it appears as gibberish.

 > This flexibility demonstrates an important truth:
 Data only becomes information when interpreted correctly.
 Without the appropriate software, the computer is simply staring at meaningless bits.